amr-abdelhamid/refbook/manuscript/intro.md

 * In many cases, managers do believe that continuous refactoring is necessary to keep the code healthy.
 However, we noticed that they do not sponsor refactoring effort.
 Why?
 The answer is that _managers will not sponsor an activity which they cannot track or control._
 * For refactoring to succeed, several qualification should exist in the development environment.
 Qualifying the environment may take sometime to be done; but once done, refactoring is 90% complete!

-These observations may somehow be correlated to reasons why refactoring fails.
-In the same report [2], I have elaborated more on them and listed some key factors why refactoring failed in early experiments.
+These observations inspired me about reasons behind such failures.
+In the same report, I have elaborated more on these reasons and listed some key factors why refactoring failed in early experiments [4].
 This is the topic of the next section.

 ## Why refactoring fails? {#whyrefactoringfails}